(Filed January 28, 2016)Jurisdiction

-During the first 8 days of her admission to the PICU of Sinai Hospital the girl develops seizures, the cause of which goes undiagnosed.
+During the first eight days of her admission to the PICU of Sinai Hospital the girl develops seizures, the cause of which goes undiagnosed.
 As a result of those seizures, her respiratory status is affected.
 She is intubated on occasion and is given respiratory therapy to adjust and control her ventilator.
 After the girl goes more than 24 hours without a seizure, the doctors want to see if she can breathe without her tube, so they make a plan to remove it.

 The Defendant doctor is the pediatric intensive care specialist assigned to the PICU.
 She evaluates the girl in the early evening, at shift change, and does not follow the plan her predecessors developed to remove the tube.
-She tells the girl's parents that she is going to dinner but assures them that she would be able to return promptly if paged.
+She tells the girl's parents that she is going to dinner but assures them that she would be able to promptly return if paged.

 While the Defendant doctor is at dinner, the girl dislodges her breathing tube.
 The Defendant doctor is paged and returns promptly to the hospital as she said she would.
 The Defendant doctor determines that the breathing tube should remain out.
 The Defendant Doctor once again leaves the hospital to get dinner, assuring the parents that she would be available if paged urgently.